 They are planning to starve Egypt.

-Egypt is already violating it, they're militarizing the Sinai Peninsula right now.
+They're militarizing the Sinai Peninsula right now.

-They're not supposed to do that because they the public in Egypt wants to go to war with Israel.
+They're not supposed to do that because the public in Egypt wants to go to war with Israel.

-That's basically what's gonna happen.
+That's basically what's going to happen.

 That's why Donald Trump is like, oh, I'm very confident that they won't tell me no.